wcorona269/touchline-frontend/README.md

 # Touchline Soccer

 ## Introduction
 Touchline Soccer is a social app for soccer discussion, statistics, news, and more.
 Users can also create a 'Favorite' list, adding their preferred clubs, players, or leagues to personalize their news feed based on their favorites.
 This repo is for the Frontend component of the application.
-Check out the backend repo [here](https://github.com/wcorona269/touchline-backend)!
+Check out the [live site](https://touchline-soccer.azurewebsites.net/) or the [backend repo](https://github.com/wcorona269/touchline-backend)!

 ## Technologies Used
 - Python3 Flask backend